Brutheron/Brutheron/README.md

-# Hello, I'm Fernando! 👋
+# Hello,

-I'm a Chemical Engineer with the ambition of transitioning into a "Prompt" Engineer and Web Developer.
+I'm a Chemical Engineer and Frontend Developer.

-Lately, I've been deeply immersed in the world of web development, nurturing a strong passion for modern technologies such as JavaScript, React, Next.js, and Tailwind CSS.
-My journey in the field of technology has been both challenging and exciting, and I'm eager to take on more opportunities that will enable me to grow as a developer.

 ## 🛠 Skills